*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 Using MapsMe, Trav directed me to turn right at a wonky intersection.
 I wasn’t immediately concerned that this put us driving directly down a set of railroad tracks since this isn’t uncommon in Switzerland.
 Or at least it’s not in Basel where the trains “share the road” much like bicycles do in Oregon.

-However, when I realized a train was actually on the tracks up ahead and appeared to be facing our direction, I scoped out the lay of the land with a sinking feeling.
+However, when I realized a train was actually on the tracks up ahead and appeared to be coming right at us, I scoped out the lay of the land with a sinking feeling.

 We needed to vacate our current location, and quickly.

-When the van driver abruptly slammed on his brakes and waved us over, I Pensked that b**** a full lane over without even tapping the brakes.
+When the van driver abruptly slammed on his brakes at a small opening in the barrier and waved us over, I Pensked that b**** a full lane over out of the path of the train without even tapping the brakes.

 Is it any surprise we were relieved to leave the insanity of city driving for the open road?